lihuiba/dm-foolcache/README.md

 2. Copy-on-Read(CoR), which copies data when a block it is read.

-3. Separate meta-data storage, which allows the cache storage to be used as a standalone copy, if the full content has been copied.
+3. The same layout (almost) as origin, which allows the replica to be used as a standalone copy, if the full content has been copied.